 - 9. Recommends that the library staff review, revise and consolidate the Library Websites of ASU and DSC to reflect changes in the new Albany State University library.
-Completed. - 10.
+In process no concerns. - 10.
 Recommends that licensing of e-Resources and GALILEO be consolidated to create a centralized method for addressing e-resources access and issues on both campuses.